martin-lalev/FlooidLayout/README.md

 ```swift
 icon.centerXAnchor == container.centerXAnchor --! .activated
 ```
-> Should be used only if you are declaring a constraint outside of the `constraints` method, since it will automatically activate all constraints in the function builder block.
+> Should be used only if you are declaring a constraint outside of the `constraints` method. `constraints` will automatically activate all constraints in the function builder block.

 #### Store in a vairable